Five-Man Band: Formerly this, but gained two members in the TV show.

 Beast and Beauty: She seems to be the only adult in the series capable of soothing Cera's hot-headed father.

 Evil Stepmother: Averted.
-Tria has shown herself to be a good stepmother who loves and watches out for her stepdaughter Cera.
+Despite an initial clash, Tria has shown herself to be a good stepmother who loves and watches out for her stepdaughter Cera.

 Escort Mission: They seem so naive, incompetent, and clumsy that Littlefoot actually feared for their safety when they mention they're traveling alone, to the point of having nightmares about them meeting some horrible fate.
 He decides it would be best if he and his friends tag along to keep an eye on them.